michaelfester/docs/docs/guides/core/adding-images.md

 {% figure src="/docs/guides/core/adding-images/adding-images-from-url-or-address.png" caption="Adding a custom URL in the Layout Editor" /%}

 {% callout %}
-You’ll notice in the image above that you can also add addresses.
-If it’s a known address, Glide will show a map of that location!
+You'll notice in the image above that you can also add addresses.
+If it's a known address, Glide will show a map of that location!
 {% /callout %}

 ### Upload from the Layout Editor